jtjacques/mturk-manage/README.md

 # Usage
 Download [mturk-manage.html](https://github.com/jtjacques/mturk-manage/releases) to your local file storage, and open the file in your browser.

-The interface runs directly on your computer and untrusted copies should not be used.
+The interface runs directly on your computer and untrusted copies, including copies hosted on web-servers, should not be used.

-For security reasons, using copies hosted on a web-server is **not** recommended as they may be subject to tampering and increase the likelihood of your security credentials being intercepted and stolen.

 ## Login
 The login page allows you to enter your API key and API secret as used to create and manage tasks.
 You will need to enter your AWS *access key ID* and *secret access key*. e.g.